Irving scores 40, Nets lose Harden but beat Knicks 114-112

 Harden returned after missing two games with right hamstring tightness but lasted just four minutes before having to leave again with the same injury.

+But even short-handed and on the second night of a back-to-back, the Nets had enough.

+“It was a total team effort,” Irving said.
+“A lot of guys stepped up, especially our bench.
+They came in and made a difference, and when we got guys out, injury bug, we need that more than ever.”

-But the Nets still have Irving, who wore down the Knicks’ defense with his dazzling dribbling moves that freed up space for jumpers, including a 3-pointer with 59 seconds left after New York had closed within two.
+Irving wore down the Knicks’ defense with his dazzling dribbling moves that freed up space for jumpers, including a 3-pointer with 59 seconds left after New York had closed within two.

+“He’s just an amazing basketball player and he found a way to keep our team in it for big stretches,” coach Steve Nash said, “and a lot of guys played really well when he was out, gave us a lift and then he was able to come in and close.
+So, brilliant performance and really gutsy from everybody.”

 The Knicks scored five straight to tie it at 112 on Alec Burks’ 3-pointer and forced the ball out of Irving’s hands on Brooklyn’s next trip.
 Joe Harris missed a jumper, but Green got the rebound and was fouled.